sipgate-io/sipgateio-personalaccesstoken-python/README.md

 To demonstrate how to authenticate against the sipgate REST API using HTTP Basic Auth, we query the `/account` endpoint which provides basic account information.

-For further information regarding sipgate REST API please visit https://api.sipgate.com/v2/doc
+For further information regarding the sipgate REST API please visit https://api.sipgate.com/v2/doc

 ### Prerequisites